Jamie Lynn Spears Posts Throwback Pic Of Sister Britney And Ex-Justin Timberlake To Instagram

 “Why don’t u tag Justin Timberlake?
 This photo is iconic!
 Amazing!” questioned one fan, who was happy to see the retro image seen below.

-“Really miss these amazing moments,” said a third follower of the singer, followed by three red heart emojis.
+“Really miss these amazing moments,” said a third follower of the singer, adding three red heart emoji.

 Britney looked stunning in a tan ensemble with a formfitting top and coordinating skirt.
 She laughed heartily in the direction of her sister.